Austria Seven Decades Ago

 It became a top story in 2002 when 700 brains of children were buried – brains which were kept in glass jars, brains of children whom Dr. Gross believed were not worthy of life, because of a birth defect or physical and mental disease.
 Dr. Gross believed he could stop the spread of Mental and physical deficits in children, and wanted to prevent other children from developing such deformities.

 We are talking about selective breeding and the sterilization of those who had given birth to a child with a handicap.
 Dr. Gross said, “killing these children for research was not a sin, since those killed are not worthy of life.”
 (Bio. of Mental Health and Researchers)

-Scientist’s worldwide, researchers, neurologists, writers, all came together to see for themselves on a tour of the mental health hospital.
-It is difficult to believe as a professional, any doctor in their life would become the head of an experiment which included the killing of five thousand children too research their brains.
+Scientists worldwide, researchers, neurologists, writers, all came together to see for themselves on a tour of the mental health hospital.
+It is difficult to believe as a professional, any doctor in their life would become the head of an experiment that included the killing of five thousand children to research their brains.
 The tour included a look at the offices where the diagnosing took place, and where Dr. Gross killed the children.

 The complex had a separate chapel for prayer, which would be the first stop on the tour – many wondered who entered the chapel, others wanted to back up time to save the children, others wanted proof that a doctor could perform such acts while the curious wanted to see “The Brain Room.”

 The proof was still sitting on row after row of wooden shelves of glass containers preserved.
 Those on the tour would be shocked to find a complete head preserved and in a large glass container, waiting its turn.
 Glass containers contained pieces of the brain or slices, some were of an entire brain as if it were never touched.
 These glass containers all had a name, date of birth, and date of death.
 Some revealed a specific illness, other containers had a label, and the label read, no cause of death.